Diamond Drill Articles

 Coolant serves many functions in diamond micro operation:

-• Cools drill diamond section and material being drilled
+• check icon Cools drill diamond section and material being drilled

-• Provides lubrication to minimize friction between drill and material
+• check icon Provides lubrication to minimize friction between drill and material

-• Washes out and removes powder residue and swarf from drilling process
+• check icon Washes out and removes powder residue and swarf from drilling process

 Coolant should be pointed at drill tip and point of with material.
 The dual nozzle system provides two separate streams of coolant into drilling zone at angle of diamond tip of drill.
 Each stream will cool one side of the drill.
 The nozzles should be as close as possible to the point where the drill enters the material.
 Coolant flow should blast with high velocity into the drill to improve removing debris.
 Typically most drill premature wear out, tip breakage of failure is a result is a result of improper drilling speeds and coolant amount or flow applied at drilling zone.
 By correctly position the coolant stream in front of the drill, the coolant will flow on top of the material.
 In addition,